FISHARMNIC/CodingLang/README.md

 4. grub cli tools

 - on windows
-1. Make in the shellExec variable in js, add the following at the end, before the last line
+1. Make in the shellExec variable in js, add the `wsl -t` at the end, before the last line
-### wsl -t